sanic-org/html5tagger/README.md

 ## Templating

 A document builder can be turned into a template by `Template(doc)` or `doc @ Template`.
 Templates prebuild all static content as long strings, leaving only capitalized placeholders to be filled in at render time.
-This provides about 4x speedup and allows building a complex page out of clean components.
+This provides extremely fast rendering and allows building a complex page out of clean components.

 The example below defines a page with `Title` reused for both the `<title>` and `<h1>`, and an `Items` list populated from a product list.
 Parentheses directly after a placeholder set its default value (empty by default).